vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/word-abbreviation.md

 <h2 class="heading">Problem Statement</h2>
 <p>
-Given an array of n distinct non-empty strings, you need to generate minimal possible abbreviations for every word following rules below.
+Given an array of <code class="inline">n</code> distinct non-empty strings, you need to generate minimal possible abbreviations for every word following rules below.
 </p>
 <ul>
 <li>1.
 Begin with the first character and then the number of characters abbreviated, which followed by the last character.</li>